Tree & Bench Memorials

 Raising Funds to Grow Trees

-The Trees Forever wishes to raise funds to purchase trees to be planted in 2021.
-Marshalltown Strong gardens or windows flags are available purchased for $10.
-Flags are available at Parks & Recreation (10 W State), Create A Keepsakes (9 W Main) and Marla's Headliner on Main (118 W Main), 19 Salon & Spa (19 S 1st Street), and Hellberg's Jewelers (13 W Main).
-All proceeds of these flags will go toward the purchase of trees.
+The Trees Forever wishes to continue to raise funds to purchase trees to be planted throughout Marshalltown.
+Only a few Marshalltown Strong gardens / windows flags remain to be purchased for $10.
+Flags are available at Parks & Recreation (10 W State).
+All proceeds go toward the purchase of trees.

 A FREE TREE

-Marshalltown Trees Forever is offering Marshalltown property owners a free tree to plant on the city terrace.
+Marshalltown Trees Forever is offering Marshalltown property owners a free tree to plant on the city right-of-way.

 Trees Forever is a volunteer group, working with the City of Marshalltown, dedicated to the planting a diversity of trees within the city, encouraging proper tree maintenance and providing educational opportunities to citizens.

 These trees will be purchased through Alliant Energy’s Branching Out grant program* which requires that the trees are planted on public property.
-The terrace is the area between the sidewalk and the street.
+The right-of-way is the area between the sidewalk and the street.

 What Trees Forever will do: